aolkin/pylights/sphinx/entities.rst

 .. class:: Levels

-   The :class:`Levels` class inherits from class:`DictField` and therefore uses the dictionary interface for settings level values.
+   The :class:`Levels` class inherits from :class:`DictField` and therefore uses the dictionary interface for setting level values.
 Unfortunately, it is hardwired for a 192 channel console, which will probably change at somepoint.

    Unlike a :class:`~entities.DictEntity`, getting levels still returns an integer, and it is